gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 ## 2.2.
 Our interpretation

 - !!!
 When we tried to trained the models from scratch, the KL loss and REG loss were started and remained as 0, causing the model to learn nothing.
 We investigated the reason and concluded that it is due to the very low initial outputs of the model.
-Since all outputs are very low and similar in the beginning, the confusion results are computed very close (or equal to) 1, which prevents the model to improve. <br> To solve this issue, we developed a method where we initially train a model with cross-entropy loss for a few epochs to get the model to have some somehow not bad initial guesses.
-This allowed the model to learn and improve, which yielded the results we optained.
+Since all outputs are very low and similar in the beginning, the confusion results are computed very close (or equal to) 1, which prevents the model from improving. <br> To solve this issue, we developed a method where we initially train a model with the cross-entropy loss for a few epochs to get the model to have some somehow not-bad initial guesses.
+This allowed the model to learn and improve, which yielded the results we obtained.
 However, we don't know what exactly the authors did to overcome this issue.

-- They stated that they gradually increase the effect of the KL loss term by increasing the <b>effect</b> of its coefficient by stating "Each loss term is accompanied by a balance weight, and we gradually increase the effect of KL loss through an additional annealing coefficient." rigth after eq 13 in the paper. <br> But later, they mentioned it anneals to 0.
+- They stated that they gradually increase the effect of the KL loss term by increasing the <b>effect</b> of its coefficient by stating, "Each loss term is accompanied by a balance weight, and we gradually increase the effect of KL loss through an additional annealing coefficient." right after eq 13 in the paper. <br> But later, they mentioned it anneals to 0.
 But since it is more detailed (containing the numbers), we decided to start Lambda KL as 0.05 and linearly decreased it to 0 as we approached to the last epoch.
-This part is mentioned in the paper as: "Specifically, we set the learning rate for both methods to 0.004 with a momentum of 0.9 for the batch size of 128. λKL in Eq.
+This part is mentioned in the paper: "Specifically, we set the learning rate for both methods to 0.004 with a momentum of 0.9 for the batch size of 128. λKL in Eq.
 13 anneals to 0 with epochs with the maximum coefficient of 0.05, and λreg is set to 1." in the implementation details part of the paper.

-- Also, they did not declare the optimized they use (SGD, Adam, etc.) in the paper.
-So, we decided to use SGD with the stated larning rate and momentum.
-We also added a weight decay and used cosine annealing learning rate scheduler.
+- Also, they did not declare the optimizer they used (SGD, Adam, etc.) in the paper.
+So, we decided to use SGD with the stated learning rate and momentum.
+We also added a weight decay and used a cosine annealing learning rate scheduler.

-- They did not explicitly mention how they calculate the KL loss in the paper.
-So, we decided to follow the cited EDL paper's code in the original paper as they stated they followed it too.
+- They did not explicitly mention how they calculated the KL loss in the paper.
+So, we decided to follow the cited EDL paper's code in the original paper, as they stated they followed it, too.

-- For the results plots in the Figure 5 of the paper, the curves are too noisy (almost like hand drawn).
-We could not clearly interpret the "Average predictions" term, and used the values from 0 to number of classes since it aligned with the plot.
+- For the results plots in Figure 5 of the paper, the curves are too noisy (almost like hand-drawn).
+We could not clearly interpret the "Average predictions" term and used the values from 0 to a number of classes since it aligned with the plot.

 - For the toy 2-D dataset experiments, they did not specify any details for training.
-Also, picking the distance=9 and std=4 for constructing the dataset resulted a different dataset than the one in the paper.
+Also, picking the distance=9 and std=4 for constructing the dataset resulted in a different dataset than the one in the paper.
 So, we decided to use a smaller std for the toy experiments.
-Also, the MLP structure that we used yielded results with high plausibility even when the points are too far from the samples (except they are nearly equally distant to the data centers.)
+Also, the MLP structure that we used yielded results with high plausibility even when the points were too far from the samples (except they were nearly equally distant to the data centers.)

-- We also questioned the AUROC scored stated in the paper since they seemed too low to us.
+- We also questioned the AUROC scores stated in the paper since they seemed too low to us.
 We tried both sklearn and torcheval libraries to calculate the AUROC scores but we always get much higher AUROC scores.